Snowy White: Career

 Apart from guest appearances by Chris Rea, David Gilmour and Gary Moore, the album also introduced two new Dutch-Indonesian musicians, Juan van Emmerloot (drums) and Walter Latupeirissa (bass and rhythm guitar).
 Kuma Harada also played bass and rhythm guitar.

 White's next album project was entitled Goldtop, named after his Gibson Les Paul Goldtop Standard guitar.
 It featured material in which White has been involved from 1974 until 1994, including two tracks from Thin Lizzy, jams from the Peter Green In the Skies session, and the extended, 8-track tape version of the Pink Floyd song "Pigs on the Wing", featuring White's guitar bridge between the two parts.

 White has recorded five albums with his White Flames band.
 The first three were No Faith Required in 1996, Little Wing in 1998 and Keep Out: We Are Toxic in 1999.

 In 1999 White joined Waters for his band's In the Flesh US tour and in 2000, Waters again toured the US, this time recording a live album and making a film of the show.
 Again, from February to July 2002 White toured the world with Roger Waters.

 Another White Flames album (as a three-piece), entitled Restless, was released in May 2002.
-Spring 2005 saw the release of a new White Flames album, entitled The Way It Is, with a basic four-piece outfit consisting of Richard Bailey (drums/percussion), Walter Latupeirissa (bass) and Max Middleton (keyboards).
-A DVD, The Way It Is...Live! was completed and issued.
+Spring 2005 saw the release of a new White Flames album, titled The Way It Is, with a basic four-piece outfit consisting of Richard Bailey (drums/percussion), Walter Latupeirissa (bass) and Max Middleton (keyboards).
+A DVD, The Way It Is...Live!, was completed and issued.

 White toured with Waters in The Dark Side of the Moon Live tour from June 2006, having played in Europe, North America, Australia, Asia and South America.
 He also performed with Waters at Live Earth.

 White formed a new band in 2008 named the Snowy White Blues Project.
 In Our Time of Living was released in April 2009.
 The group featured Matt Taylor: guitar/vocals, Ruud Weber: bass/vocals, Juan van Emmerloot: drums, and Snowy White: guitar/vocals.

 In 2010 White toured again with Roger Waters, in The Wall Live.

 In 2016, White's "Midnight Blues" was sampled on rapper Meek Mill's track "Blue Notes".

 Due to health issues, he announced his retirement from playing live in 2019.
-In 2020, he released the album Something On Me.